open-and-sustainable/cirquant/docs/index.md

 ## Documentation Map

-All references live in this `docs/` directory:
+All references live in this documentation set:
-- [Methodology](methodology.md) – research framing, scope definition, and analytical logic.
+- [Methodology](methodology/) – research framing, scope definition, and analytical logic.
-- [Configuration Guide](configuration-guide.md) – how to tailor `config/products.toml`.
+- [Configuration Guide](configuration-guide/) – how to tailor `config/products.toml`.
-- [Data Sources](data-sources.md) – PRODCOM/COMEXT coverage, indicators, caveats.
+- [Data Sources](data-sources/) – PRODCOM/COMEXT coverage, indicators, caveats.
-- [Raw Database Schema](database-schema-raw.md) and [Processed Schema](database-schema-processed.md) – DuckDB layouts used across the workflow.
+- [Raw Database Schema](database-schema-raw/) and [Processed Schema](database-schema-processed/) – DuckDB layouts used across the workflow.
-- [Parameters Reference](parameters-reference.md) – meanings and valid ranges of each configurable field.
+- [Parameters Reference](parameters-reference/) – meanings and valid ranges of each configurable field.

 Use these documents for deeper dives; this page focuses on high-level flow.